Université La Sagesse

 Vision

-Université La Sagesse aims to become a center for fundamental and applied research that meets the evolving needs of the market.
+Université La Sagesse intends to become a center for fundamental and applied research that meets the evolving needs of the market.